How I wrote 49 Songs in 1 Year & How You Can do the Same

 2014 was a tremendous year for me so far.
 It’s a testament to taking on goals that seem bigger than you can handle.
 In this post, I’ll be telling you exactly what I did & the results that came from it.
 Although some of this post will seem like a decent amount of self congratulations, I truly hope that this only reinforces what is possible for you if you commit & work consistently.

 In this post, I am going to be as honest & candid as possible, as I want to share a realistic perspective on a topic that typically gets both over hyped & offers promises of easy success to all.
 That is both misleading & unethical, but hey, this IS the music industry right?
 In the grand scheme of things, I am just a medium sized fish in a small pond.

-Some of you may be aware of a challenge I placed on myself Dec 3rd 2014.
-For those who aren’t aware, I made it my goal to produce music for an hour a day, everyday for as long as I felt capable.
+I made it my goal to produce music for an hour a day, everyday for as long as I felt capable.
 I was driven by the curiosity of how it would affect me as a producer & DJ.
 It might be important that I share a bit of my past to keep things in perspective.

 A bit of background

 Previous to this I had built a lot of big DJ support from my projects under the name Innerstate in the early & mid 2000’s (with production partner & great friend Frank Prosnik).
 Although we were getting great reviews from the biggest of big names, the electronic scene was going through some serious transitions & we had a hell of a time getting our tracks signed.
 1 of the tracks was a bootleg, so that was never going to see a release anyway.

 Eventually we would sign with a friend’s label, but would find that vinyl sales were down & we wouldn’t break even.
 Luckily, some of it was financed by us getting our track on Hernan Cattaneo’s 2nd Masters Series release for Renaissance, but this would be the 1st & last release from this small label.